I would like to comment on a couple interesting points in this article.

 “The pro-drilling forces are clearly winning the sound-bite war because the concept sounds good,” said Warner Chabot, a vice president at the Ocean Conservancy in San Francisco.
 “Unfortunately, it doesn't work and it's not true.”

-“If we fight like hell to keep oil off our coast, what happens in Africa or South America when the same companies develop oil in those places?” asked Michael McGinnis, acting director of the Ocean and Coastal Policy Center at the University of California Santa Barbara.
+This is a good point.
+We need to begin to shift our thinking so that we conserve our resources more effectively.“If we fight like hell to keep oil off our coast, what happens in Africa or South America when the same companies develop oil in those places?” asked Michael McGinnis, acting director of the Ocean and Coastal Policy Center at the University of California Santa Barbara.

 “We must not just think about the production of oil off our coast, but our consumption of oil,” he said.
 “One thing I haven't seen in the political debates is coming to grasp with real tough, tragic choices that we need to make.”